strangerstudios/pmpro-vat-tax/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.7.3 - 2024-02-09 =
+* ENHANCEMENT: Improved logic to validate VAT numbers for all countries.
+This will automatically strip the country code from the VAT number if entered in order to validate correctly. (@andrewlimaza)
+* ENHANCEMENT: Improved logic around debugging VAT number validation. (@mircobabini)
+* BUG FIX: Fixed an issue where the validation tag was not being removed when re-entering VAT number after a failed validation. (@mircobabini)

 = 0.7.2 - 2023-08-01 =
 * ENHANCEMENT: Moved filter `pmprovat_skip_validation` for better performance and logic reasons. (@mircobabini)
 * ENHANCEMENT: Improved text domain and localization. (@JarrydLong)